 The US Army uses ten-man squads with a squad leader, medic, and two four-man fire teams.
 Each fire team has a 5.56mm M249 light machine gun called the Squad Automatic Weapon (SAW) and three M-16 rifles, one with an M203 40mm grenade launcher attachment.
-Many units have begun to use the M4 carbine (a mini M-16) with a shorter barrel that provides even less punch.
+In recent years, the Army unwisely adopted the M4 carbine (a mini M-16) with a shorter barrel that provides even less punch.
 The Army prefers ten-man squads to easily fit in a single armored personnel carrier or Blackhawk helicopter.
 The US Marine Corps uses the same organization, except with three fire teams to provide 14-man squads.

 Two five-man fire teams are ideal.
 Since one fire team normally provides a base of fire for an attacking fire team, it should become a "weapons team" with heavier weapons while the other serves as the "attack team" with just rifles and grenades.
 The basic tactic is for the weapons team to provide cover while the attack team dashes forward.
 Then, the weapons teams catches up lugging heavier weapons.

 The old M203 grenade launcher attachment is due for improvement.
-FN Herstal developed a new version which is easier to fire with a extended trigger (left) and far more accurate.
+FN Herstal developed a version that is easier to fire with a extended trigger (left) and far more accurate.
 A laser range finder determines the range to target and then a ballistic computer, programmed with three firing tables, automatically calculates the launch angle.
 LED indicators tell the shooter the aiming angle required to hit the target.
 An infrared laser pointer allows aiming and range finding at night.
 Tests have shown this weapon to be far more accurate than guessing shots with the M203.
-More at this link: FN2000

-Another option is to go back to the pure grenadier like those with single-shot M79s during Vietnam, except use a four-shot weapon with the FN Herstal fire control.
+Another option is to go back to the pure grenadier like those with single-shot M-79 during Vietnam, except use a four-shot weapon with the FN Herstal fire control.
 A four-shot 40mm gun firing canister rounds like a huge shotgun is a great close combat weapon.
-The US Marine Corps has recently adopted this idea and will purchase the six-shot Milkor MGL-140 40mm Multiple Grenade Launcher. (below)
+The US Marine Corps recently adopted this idea and purchased the six-shot Milkor MGL-140 40mm Multiple Grenade Launcher. (below)